redpanda-data/connect/docs/metrics/README.md

 ### Debugging

-In order to see logs breaking down which metrics are registered and whether they pass your whitelists enable logging at the TRACE level.---
+In order to see logs breaking down which metrics are registered and whether they pass your whitelists enable logging at the TRACE level.